766b/GWvW_Overlay/README.md

 Changes
 ============
+(12/09/2015)
+- Added Player Position and rotation on the map (still need a better quality marker) from MumbleLink
+- Now switching map Automatically when the user changes map

 (08/09/2015)
-- ANet changed the order of the WvW objectives, it was confuusing the application, fixed it
+- ANet changed the order of the WvW objectives, it was confusing the application, fixed it

 (27/02/2015)
 - Now Reusing ANet API for Server Names (the fallback is still here in case anything happens to the API)